 Once they understand the concept they inevitably ask me to help them write a job description for the position.
 So, I thought I’d copy and paste the content I provide to them so you can benefit too.

 If you didn’t read the article, go here first to check it out.

 Finished reading that?
 Great!
 Let’s get started with the job description stuff noting that it is wise to invest in an entry-level lead outreach associate to open up lines of communication and dialogue.
 Here is the type of person you’ll want to find along with a loose job description:

 Job description: Lead Outreach Associate

-- The main task of a Lead Outreach Associate is to call and email potential donors who have shown interest in making a gift.
+- The role of a Lead Outreach Associate involves calling and emailing (or messaging through social media) potential donors who have shown interest in making a gift.
 You will engage supporters (most of whom have completed a donor survey) in conversation, ask them questions about their lives and interests, provide them with content, information or engagement opportunities to help them build trust in you and our organization so they move themselves forward in their consideration process and, most importantly, want to meet with a philanthropic advisor (gift officer).
-Ultimately your job is to set up meetings with a member of our staff so the potential donor can consider whether to work with them on a gift.
+Ultimately your job is to set up meetings with members of our staff so the potential donor can consider whether to work with them on a gift.